Published: 13 Aug 2025

 What's the Difference Between Web Designers and SaaS Designers?

-• SaaS designers, on the other hand, live and breathe user flows, dashboards, subscription funnels, and the kind of onboarding that doesn’t make people throw their laptops out the window.
-They combine UX (user experience) and UI (user interface) skills with a deep understanding of how software-as-a-service works - recurring revenue models, retention strategies, and feature adoption.
+Web designers create visually appealing sites, marketing pages, landing pages, blogs, with the goal of making you look good to visitors.
+SaaS designers, by contrast, live and breathe user flows, dashboards, subscription funnels, and onboarding that does not make people throw their laptops out the window.
+They combine UX and UI skills with a deep understanding of how software-as-a-service actually works: recurring revenue, retention strategies, and feature adoption.
+A web designer makes your website pretty; a SaaS designer makes your product usable.
+At Integritas, we keep both on the team.

 What Skills Should You Look for in SaaS Designers?